Did you know?

 Portuguese families need further childcare support

 For over a generation of families, fertility rates in Portugal have been falling.
-Today, only one other OECD country has a lower fertility rate (Korea).
+Today, only four other OECD countries have a lower fertility rate.
 Sustainable fertility is important to ensure aging populations don’t threaten Portugal’s welfare systems and future productivity.

 In reality, the Portuguese problem is not that families have no children, but rather families not having more than one child.
 Childlessness is low in Portugal, less than one in ten women aged 49+ have no children, but around half of all Portuguese families are one-child families.
 To improve fertility rates, Portuguese families need more support when caring for young children.

-Recent parental leave reform has helped both mothers and fathers to spend more time with their newborns, as well as promoting gender equity through financial incentives to share parental leave.
-Pre-school childcare enrolment in Portugal has tripled in the last decade, it now stands at around 65% (OECD average is 58.2%).
+Recent parental leave reform has helped both mothers and fathers to spend more time with their new-borns, as well as promoting gender equity through financial incentives to share parental leave.
+Pre-school childcare enrolment in Portugal has tripled in the last decade, it now stands at around 84% (OECD average is 77%).

 Portugal should try to invest more of their public family budget towards early support for children, even in times when budget pressures are at their highest.
 Investment on child services is essential to enable families to flourish, for future welfare state sustainability and for economic growth.
 Portugal is already spending less than the OECD average at each stage of childhood.
 Reported spending on children in their early years is less than half of the OECD average (EUR 11 500 per child compared to EUR 24 900) and mid- and late- childhood spending lag behind OECD levels by around one-third and one-quarter respectively.